airbadge-dev/airbadge/README.md

 export const load = nonMember(callback)
 ```

-## Billing Routes
+## Billing Endpoint

-This package provides a `/billing` route, similar to how Auth.js provides a `/auth` route.
+This package provides a `/billing` endpoint, similar to how Auth.js provides a `/auth` endpoint.

 The following routes are provided: